PratikChakraborty10/socialX/README.md

 - *Volley* - for API Calls and Caching the data
 - *Glide* - for loading the images from API Source in the recycler View
+- *Lottie* - for animation view in progress bar
 - *Firebase* - for user authentication
 - *SearchView* - for searching the specific news